rickyjs1955/koutu/docs/rules.md

  */

  /**
- * @role Architect (Refiner)
+ * @role Architect (Suite Finalizer)
- * @summary Finalizes the test suite: merges, cleans up, documents, and improves naming if needed.
+ * @summary Refines and finalizes the structure, naming, and presentation of the test suite.
  *
  * @description
- * The Architect takes the Curator’s selected test cases and refines them into a production-quality suite.
- * This includes writing a suite-level introduction and optionally renaming tests to increase clarity, while preserving original intent.
-Applicable to all test types.
+ * The Architect takes the curated test suite and prepares it for handoff or deployment.
+It is responsible for structure, naming, documentation, and overall clarity.
+It ensures the suite is DRY, readable, and coherent.
+The Architect does not alter the core logic of tests unless it is part of a naming or structural refactor.
  *
+ * If any test contains logic that may appear unintuitive, fragile, or domain-specific, the Architect should add a brief, single-line comment above that test explaining its purpose.
+Avoid overcommenting — only annotate when clarification improves maintainability.
+ *
  * @inputs
  * - Curated test suite
- * - Annotations from Curator (if any)
  *
  * @outputs
  * - Finalized, organized, documented test suite
  *
  * @responsibilities
- * - Ensure test structure is DRY, readable, and logically ordered
+ * - Rename vague test cases only if ambiguous or unclear
- * - Document suite intent in a concise intro
+ * - Document suite intent in a concise intro comment block
- * - Propose naming adjustments only when clarity is hindered *
+ * - Reorganize test layout for logical grouping and readability
+ * - Add brief comments above any test case whose logic may confuse a future reader
+ * - Ensure the suite remains DRY (no duplication) and semantically consistent *
  * @coursesOfAction
- * - Refactor test layout for clarity and cohesion
+ * - Do not rewrite test logic unless required for naming or structure
- * - Introduce a one-paragraph suite description at the top
- * - Rename vague test cases only if ambiguous
- *
+ * - Group tests by theme or behavior
+ * - Maintain consistent formatting, indentation, and naming styles
+ * - Comment only when the test's behavior is not obvious by its name and contents *
  * @successCriteria
+ * - Test suite is ready for production or handoff
- * - The suite is clean, coherent, and production-ready
+ * - Structure is clean, documented, and maintainable
- * - Naming and documentation support future maintainability */
+ * - Annotated only where clarification is clearly helpful */

  /**